top of page

 The service was friendly and helpful, and as usual, children are always welcome in Spanish restaurants.

-We had no reservation and arrived late in the evening, but they made a table for us after a short wait.
+We had no reservation and arrived late in the evening, but they found us a table after a short wait.
 It would be best to make a reservation in advance.
 The menu del dia is a terrific deal, offering a starter, main course, dessert, bread, coffee, and wine for around €15

 ES REBOST DE CAN PRATS Calle Cervantes 4, Sant Antoni de Portmany +34 971 34 62 52